Sauternes (wine): History

-As in most of France, viticulture is believed to have been introduced into Aquitania by the Romans.
+As in most of France, viticulture is thought to have been introduced into Aquitania by the Romans.
 The earliest evidence of sweet wine production, however, dates only to the 17th century.
 While the English had been the region's primary export market since the Middle Ages, their tastes primarily ran to drier wines, starting with clairet in medieval times and eventually shifting to red claret.
 It was the Dutch traders of the 17th century who first developed an interest in white wine.
 For years, they were active in the trade of German wines, but production in Germany began to wane in the 17th century as the German lands were affected by conflict (particularly the Thirty Years' War) and as the popularity of beer increased.
 The Dutch saw an opportunity for a new production source in Bordeaux and began investing in the planting of white grape varieties.
 They introduced to the region German white wine making techniques, such as halting fermentation with the use of sulphur in order to maintain residual sugar levels.
 One of these techniques involved taking a candle (known as a "brimstone candle") with its wick dipped in the sulphur and burned in the barrel that the wine would be fermenting in.
 This would leave a presence of sulphur in the barrel that the wine would slowly interact with as it was fermenting.
 Being an anti-microbial agent, sulphur stuns the yeast that stimulates fermentation, eventually bringing it to a halt with high levels of sugars still in the wine.
-The Dutch began to identify areas that could produce grapes well suited for white wine production, and soon honed in on the area of Sauternes.
+The Dutch began to identify areas that could produce grapes well suited for white wine production, and soon homed in on the area of Sauternes.
 The wine produced from this area was known as vins liquoreux, but it is not clear if the Dutch were actively using nobly rotted grapes at this point.

 Wine expert Hugh Johnson has suggested that the unappealing thought of drinking wine made from fungus-infested grapes may have caused Sauternes producers to keep the use of Botrytis a secret.
 There are records from the 17th century that by October, Sémillon grapes were known to be infected by rot and vineyard workers had to separate rotted and clean berries, but they are incomplete in regard to whether the rotted grapes were used in winemaking.
 By the 18th century, the practice of using nobly rotted grapes in Germany and the Tokaji region of Hungary was well known.
 It seems that at this point the "unspoken secret" was more widely accepted and the reputation of Sauternes rose to rival those of the German and Hungarian dessert wines.

 By the end of the 18th century, the region's reputation for Sauternes was internationally known: Thomas Jefferson was an avid connoisseur.
 Jefferson recorded that after tasting a sample of Château d'Yquem while President, George Washington immediately placed an order for 30 dozen bottles.